Panchacharyas: Summery of Siddhanta Shikhamani

 Based on this book the Panchapeethas claimed Panchacharyas are a founders of Lingayatism or Veerashaiva, however this claim is rejected by researchers and opinioned Siddhanta Shikhamani is mythological fiction not a history, it is written after a centuries of founding Lingayatism or Veerashaiva by Basava and there is no mention of any of this Panchacharyas in any Hindu literatures or inscriptions which predates 15th century.

 Researchers also rejected claims of Siddhanta Shikhamani, as per them no Veda, Agama, Upanishad, Brahmanaka, Aranyaka or any text related to Shankaracharya or the Ramayana or any Hindu literature make a mention of any of these Panchacharyas or their amazing activities.

 Iconography

-A sage standing on Shivalingam
+A sage emerging from Shivalingam

-Renukacharya, Darukacharya, Ekorama, Panditharadhya, Vishwaradhyas are called as Panchacharyas, their iconography is a sage standing on Shivalingam, it is based on Siddhanta Shikhamani, as per this mythology Renukaradhya is said to have been born from the Someshwara lingam in Kolanupaka of Telangana.
+Renukacharya, Darukacharya, Ekorama, Panditharadhya, Vishwaradhyas are called as Panchacharyas, their iconography is a sage emerging from Shivalingam, it is based on Siddhanta Shikhamani, as per this mythology Renukaradhya is said to have been emerged from the Someshwara lingam in Kolanupaka of Telangana.